simhaonline/Hammer_and_Thistle/ReadMe.md

 CRUD with Restful Routing.
 Validations and Authentication.

-Built in: Python / Djangogit
+Built in: Python / Django.